-“Such eager minds yearning for answers,” Knows replied, “And the people wonder why they’re being hounded.”
+“Such eager minds yearning for answers,” Knows replied, “And the people wonder why they’re being monitored.”
 He grasped the cylinder with the tongs again then added, “You might want to step back, if any of the slime gets in your skin while…” he sparked an alarm amongst the group, “Just stand back, okay?”
 In an instant the chemical splattered all over the blackboard, simmering as it spread.

 The kids gasped as the splatter morphed into breathing swirling colors of deep green in shades of blue.
 Slowly and magically, the slime grew into a glob engulfing the board with its portal; opening a dimension behind its veil.
 They stood in awe for no words came to mind.
 “Who dares knock at devils door,” he turned to look at the kids, “What do you say?”
 He asked the littlest of the crew, Zoh.

 Each turned to one another, asking without saying, questioning their fear as curiosity called their name.
 The professor stood by the portal, arm out, waiting for someone to answer his plea.
 Zoh reached for the professor and the others followed soon after.
 Together, they stepped into the swirling breathing whirlpool and entered a vast field of bright flowers riddled in oceanic green hills.
 Riler turned and noticed the portal was gone, replaced by a tree as massive as the eye could see.

 “Where is it?”
 Riler scouted through the vines, searching for the way back home.
 “Where’s the portal?”